A Nature-Inspired Cottage

 Broken Bathroom Tiles

 The upstairs bathroom was covered with dark gray tiles from the 1940s.
 Most of them were in good shape, but 7 of them were cracked and needed replacing.
-We searched and searched and found it impossible to find a small number of out of stock tiles.
-So we were forced to replace the whole lot of bathroom tiles.
+We looked forever to find locally sourced out-of-stock gray tiles and finally gave up; ended up replacing the whole darn room with new tiles.
+We picked the hottest day of summer to sledge hammer and crow bar the tiles out.
+And behind the tiles?
+More steel mesh reinforced plaster walls!
+Two strapping young guys sweat it out in a very small, hot space.
 What a job!
-We picked the hottest day of summer to sledge hammer and crow bar the tiles out.
-The same steel mesh behind plaster walls, required two men to sweat it out in a very small, hot space.

 Next